About the Community Asthma Prevention Program (CAPP)

 Classes for caregivers and their children are group-facilitated and led by trained community peer educators.
 Our goal in using a “train the trainer” model is to leave neighborhoods and communities with lay asthma experts in order to sustain asthma management and prevention efforts.

-Additionally CAPP conducts Asthma 101 Workshops for school personnel that cover asthma care management, asthma triggers in the environment and medication.
+Additionally CAPP conducts Asthma 101 Workshops for school personnel that cover care management, asthma triggers in the environment and medication.

 Measuring the success of community classes

 CAPP has seen that asthma knowledge, asthma control and asthma quality of life improved in participants who have attended classes.

 - Over 183 class series have been conducted in inner-city Philadelphia, reaching approximately 3,000 participants.

 - Participant knowledge acquisition is measured by pre- and post-testing.
 Self-management skills are also measured.

 The Community Asthma Prevention Program works with a collaborative of partners who represent a wide variety of organizations.

 Pennsylvania Department of Health (PaDOH) Home Visitor Program